microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStream/Seek.md

 # RecyclableMemoryStream.Seek method

-Sets the position to the offset from the seek location
+Sets the position to the offset from the seek location.

 ```csharp
 public override long Seek(long offset, SeekOrigin loc)